Leaked Nintendo Switch Accessories Hint At Arcade Stick — Will ‘Smash Bros.’ Be A Launch Title?

 - A screen protector overlay will prevent your Nintendo Switch screen from getting scratched in transit, much like those sold for smartphones.
 It’s a crystal-clear sticker kind of thing which will require a steady hand and a long straight-edged tool to apply with minimum air bubbles.

 - The Real Arcade Pro brings the classic arcade set-up to the Nintendo Switch, perfect for those scrolling shooters with complex button schemes, as well as fighting games.
 Many Street Fighter and Mortal Kombat purists often buy these to maintain the feel of the arcades.
-It could also be used to make your opponent beg for mercy in Smash Bros., if Nintendo is planning to port or give the series another entry.
+It could also be used to make your opponent beg for mercy in Smash Bros. if Nintendo is planning to port or give the series another entry.

 - A Legend of Zelda: Breath of the Wild screen protector overlay is also potentially planned.